ishmamt/attention-is-all-you-need/README.md

-# attention-is-all-you-need
+# Attention is all you need
-Pytorch implementation of the paper with the same name.
+Pytorch implementation of the <a href="https://arxiv.org/pdf/1706.03762">paper</a> with the same name.